madetech/handbook/benefits/untracked_holiday.md

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.

 * Having several team members away at the same time can make life really difficult for everyone else.
-Try to forward-plan your holiday, so it doesn't have a detrimental affect on your team mates or on the company.
+Try to forward-plan your holiday, so it doesn't have a detrimental affect on your team members or on the company.